louisdante9/twitter-clone/README.md

 # Sample Projects
-this is a simple projects for practice and learning.
+these are simple projects for practice and learning.